zhudavi2/SP2-HDM/README.txt

 - When starting a new game, some statistics of each country will be logged out to the console.
 Something to look at while waiting for the game to load :)

 Changes to previous HDM releases:
+- (V10.5) Removed config option to show HDI components (LE, MYS, EYS) via the land usage percentages in the country info window, as it is now displayed alongside the green HDI bar in the same window.
 - (V10.4) Clarified effects of anarchy-related config options.
 - (V10.3) Fixed unintentional volatility of PIT's and budgets' effects on domestic consumption.
 - (V10.3) Config file renamed from SP2-HDM_Config.xml to hdm_cfg_server.xml.